 GNM (Gneuromuscular) dentistry is the advanced level of CLINICAL application of the science, TREATING the simple to complex problems at a more detailed level – treating the whole body.

 These are just a some of the few things that distinguishes GNM teachings from NM teachings.
 We recognized that low frequency TENS does not always relax muscles.
 The GNM dentist recognizes these factor as significant diagnostic responses.
 The GNM trained dentists knows why and implements that information strategically in their diagnosis and application of specific occlusal protocols.
 The OC teachings realizes why it is important for the GNM trained dentists to use J5 Myomonitor TENS.
 It is the training and understanding of these advanced GNM concepts that further distinguishes the Occlusion Connections (OC) teachings and perspectives beyond classical neuromuscular teachings.

-NOTE: GNM may not be the answer for every case and for every situation.
-People should temper their expectations, since no technique works for everyone, but GNM is an approach that is based on advanced principles, protocols and bio-physiologic science that requires the clinician to skillfully implement the knowledge and understanding they have acquired with their patients.
+NOTE: GNM may not be the answer for every one and for every situation.
+People should temper their expectations, since no technique works for everyone, but GNM is an approach that is based on advanced principles, specific detailed protocols and bio-physiologic science that requires the clinician to skillfully implement the knowledge and understanding they have acquired with their patients.